drvinceknight/pfm/book/further-information/04-pip-installing/tutorial/main.md

 to be paired with someone they prefer who also prefers them.

 For example, if we paired Emily with Ava, and Mia with Olivia.
-Then both Emily and Olivia would rather be pair with each other.
+Then both Emily and Olivia would rather be paired with each other.

 ````